bennytcox/about-me/README.md

 - **Undergraduate Coursework**
   Data science, SAS programming, machine learning, database management, and applied statistics

-> ⚠️ Note: Code for NASA and USGS projects is confidential and cannot be shared on Github unfortunately.
+> ⚠️ Note: Code for NASA and USGS projects is confidential and cannot be shared on Github unfortunately

 ---